Section 1. The name of the Club shall be the Pembroke Welsh Corgi Club of America, Inc.

 Section 1.
 American Kennel Club Suspension.
-Any member who is suspended from the privileges of The American Kennel Club automatically shall be suspended from the privileges of this Club for a like period.
+Any member who is suspended from any privileges of The American Kennel Club or any PWCCA Affiliate Club shall automatically be suspended from the privileges of this Club for a like period.

 Section 4.
 Expulsion.
 Expulsion of a member from the Club may be accomplished only at the Annual Meeting of the Club following a hearing and upon the recommendation of the Board or Committee as provided in Section 3 of this Article.
 The defendant shall have the privilege of appearing on his or her own behalf although no evidence shall be taken at this meeting.
 The President shall read the charges and the findings and recommendations, and shall invite the defendant, if present, to speak on his or her own behalf.
 The meeting shall then vote by secret ballot on the proposed expulsion.